-Developed a best practice resource with accessible online learning and training guidelines to support staff in making online/virtual learning (elearning) and training (e-training) sessions more accessible to all learners and/or participants.
+A best practice resource was created with accessible video conferencing guidelines to support staff in making online/virtual learning and training sessions more accessible to all learners and/or participants.

 The Accessible Video Conferencing Guidelines are available online to the public as part of the YRDSB Accessibility Resource Hub.